-Argon gas is easygoing with aluminum and cost-effective in welding, so you should use Argon for MIG welding aluminum without spool gun.
+Argon gas is easygoing with aluminum and cost-effective in welding, so you should use Argon for MIG welding aluminum without a spool gun.

 In the second position, we have helium, a nonreactive gas; you can’t use helium alone as a shielding gas.
 You must mix Argon and helium in the correct proportion and use the mixture for MIG aluminum welding.

 Now, the question comes, can you weld aluminum without gas?
-Yes, you can; let’s see the MIG welding aluminum without gas process:
+Yes, you can; let’s see the MIG welding aluminum without the gas process:

-How to MIG Weld Aluminum Without Gas
+How to MIG Weld Aluminum Without Gas?

 You can do MIG welding aluminum without gas, but it will make you work hard; it’s not an easy task.
-If you think that shielding gas is very costly and you don’t want to use it, you may buy a flux core wire for welding.
+If you think that shielding gas is very costly and you don’t want to use it, you may buy a flux-core wire for welding.